---

 | Writing empty descriptions | Use the first sentence of the abstract |

-| Writing `[^N]:` mid-sentence (e.g. `result[^5]: the data`) | The parser treats `[^N]:` as a footnote definition, breaking the paragraph.
-Use `[^N].` or `[^N] —` instead |
+| Writing `[^N]:` mid-sentence (for example, `result[^5]: the data`) | The parser treats `[^N]:` as a footnote definition, breaking the paragraph.
+Instead, write `[^N].` (a period after the reference) or follow `[^N]` with an em-dash separator |

-| Referencing the same `[^N]` inline more than once | The renderer creates React keys from footnote refs — duplicates cause key collisions.
+| Referencing the same `[^N]` inline more than once | The renderer creates React keys from footnote refs, so duplicates cause key collisions.
 Each footnote number should appear exactly once inline |